-Arrive Miami and overnight at the luxurious EB Hotel Miami Airport, included in your cruise.
+Arrive Miami and overnight at a boutique South Beach hotel, included in your cruise.

 DAY 2 – EMBARK CUBA CRUISE IN MIAMI

-This afternoon guests will embark on the Victory I for an iconic roundtrip journey from Miami to circumnavigating Cuba, and returning to Miami.
+This afternoon guests will embark on the Victory I for an iconic round-trip journey from Miami circumnavigating Cuba, and returning to Miami.
 This evening, enjoy a Welcome Reception as well a highly informative talk of the journey that unfolds in front of us.

 DAYS 3-4 – AT SEA

 While sailing to Cuba, enjoy relaxing days at sea with engaging, cultural and historical talks with our expert Cuba lecturers.
 Enjoy the exceptional food and free flowing wine and spirits throughout your day.